-Under Section 16(a) of the Exchange Act, the Company's directors, executive officers and any persons holding ten percent or more of the Common Stock are required to report their ownership of the Common Stock and any changes in that ownership to the Securities and Exchange Commission (the "SEC") and to furnish the Company with copies of such reports.
+Under Section 16(a) of the Exchange Act, the Company's directors, executive officers and any persons holding ten percent or more of the Common Stock are required to report their ownership of Common Stock and any changes in that ownership to the Securities and Exchange Commission (the "SEC") and to furnish the Company with copies of such reports.
 Specific due dates for these reports have been established and the Company is required to report any failure to file on a timely basis by such persons.
-Based solely upon a review of copies of reports filed with the SEC during the fiscal year ended December 31, 1997, all reporting persons filed reports on a timely basis, except Silitek Corporation, which filed a late Form 4 in connection with the purchase of 50,000 shares of the Company's Common Stock in May 1997.
+Based solely upon a review of copies of reports filed with the SEC during the fiscal year ended becember 31, 1998, all reporting persons filed reports on a timely basis, except for Messrs.
+Schaedlich, Conahan, and Spires, who filed late Form 3's in connection with their election to the Company's Board of Directors in June 1998.
 To avoid the inadvertent failure of directors, executive officers and stockholders to timely file these reports in the future, the Company will periodically advise such persons of their filing obligations.